How a Digital Food Journal Supports Better Nutrition

 Encourages Healthier Choices Over Time

 When you see your food choices in front of you, it’s easier to make small changes that add up.
 A digital food journal can highlight patterns like too much sugar at breakfast or not enough vegetables at lunch.
-This allows you to shift your meals toward better balance without following a strict diet.
+This allows you to shift your meals toward a better balance without following a strict diet.

 Some apps give daily or weekly summaries, showing your intake of nutrients like protein, fiber, and sodium.
 This information can guide you to add foods that support your goals, like including more leafy greens or choosing leaner proteins.
 Over time, these steady changes can lead to better energy and overall wellness.